-Adult oysters reach their reproductive prime at about 3 years of age.
+Oysters are capable of spawning within their first year of life.
+Larger oysters produce more gametes than smaller oysters.
+In Maryland’s Chesapeake Bay most oysters have reached prime spawning size by the time they are three years old.
+There are many factors that can impact successful oyster spawning.
 In order for an oyster to spawn, they must eat naturally occurring phytoplankton in the water column and use that energy and invest it into creating a gonad, which will be either eggs or sperm.
 An oyster uses environmental cues to begin the ripening process in the early spring.
 An increase in water temperature, coupled with an increase/decrease in salinity or a change in the phytoplankton biomass usually stimulates the oyster to begin putting on gonad.
 This process can take up to 2 months in the spring.

 Fertilized eggs drift in the water column undergoing cell division until they become juvenile larvae.
 Oyster larvae will live in the water column for the next two weeks maturing through different stages.
 Larvae swim in the water currents in order to follow the phytoplankton, their source of food.
 Larvae are not capable of swimming horizontally, but they can move vertically to some extent.
 Once the larvae are approximately two weeks old and in the pediveliger stage (larva with a foot), they begin to concentrate at the bottom of the river system to search for a hard substrate.
 The larvae utilize an appendage that they grow called a foot.
 This foot helps them crawl around on the bottom to find a suitable substrate for them to attach to.
 Once they have successfully located a suitable location, usually an oyster shell, they begin to attach to the shell by secreting a glue.
 The larvae then undergo a complete metamorphosis of internal anatomy and become what we call a spat.